TaoLyn838/TaoLyn838/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Chengtao Lin, a senior student at University of Massachusetts Boston majoring in Computer Science.
-Java is my primary programming language that I am familiar with most.
+My primary and familiar programming language is Java.
 Currently, I am learning a few programming languages, such as Swift and SQL.
 ### My Status
 ---
 🔭 I’m currently working on my side project LearnJAN.
 It is an iOS mobile flashcards App used for studying and memory of Hiragana and Katakana.